betterscientificsoftware/bssw.io/Articles/Blog/2024-05-20-communicating-design.md

 ## In summary

 Through the BSSw Fellowship, I've had the opportunity to interact with the community to gather ideas on documentation and communication on software design.
-In particular, I presented at the NLIT S3C conference in April 2024 ([slides]()) and held an IDEAS HPC Best Practices Webinar in April 2024 ([video]()).
+I presented at the NLIT S3C conference in April 2024 ([slides](https://rafmudaf.github.io/communicating-design/_downloads/67486fd27e6ced8dd8672408a18de874/nlit_s3c.pdf)) and held an IDEAS HPC Best Practices Webinar in April 2024 ([video]()).
-I've also put together an [online dashboard](https://rafmudaf.github.io/communicating-design/intro.html) to collect notes, ideas, and examples of good software diagrams.
+I've also put together an [online dashboard](https://rafmudaf.github.io/communicating-design/intro.html) to share notes, ideas, and examples of good software diagrams and resources for including this in the software development workflow.

 Stepping back to consider the big picture, I see visual communicate as one step toward a pattern language for software design.
 We already have common design patterns and syntactic conventions, but the scientific software community doesn't currently have a common language to talk about our systems at a high level and relate them to each other.